-With autumn on the way, dog owners should take care to 'autumn-proof' their four-legged friends to keep them healthy and safe throughout the season.
+With autumn already here, dog owners should take care to 'autumn-proof' their dogs to keep them healthy and safe throughout the season.

 - Enjoying the season: autumn is a wonderful time of year, but it presents dog owners with the challenge of 'autumn-proofing' their four-legged friends.
 This doesn’t usually require much effort.
 Using appropriate equipment and clothing (where necessary) and being aware of some potential dangers in the natural environment are generally all it takes to protect your pet.
 Once you’ve done that, you and your dog will be free to enjoy the pleasures of the season.